 - Performance: Average PHP + MySQL response time, PHP worker limit, PHP throughput, AJAX usage, top average PHP + MySQL response time, top maximum upstream time.

-- Response: Response code breakdown, response stats, 500 and 400 error breakdown, redirect breakdown, 404 error breakdown.
+- Response: HTTP response code breakdown, response stats, 500 and 400 error breakdown, redirect breakdown, 404 error breakdown.

 - Cache: Cache component stack, cache component chart, top cache bypasses.